The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 Held around February to March depending on the start of lent, the Rio Carnival floats and costumes take months to put together and are some of the most amazing you’ll ever see.
 You can line the city streets to watch the parade go by or else buy spectator tickets for The Sambodromo where the themed floats go by to the sounds of samba, steel drums and screams of onlookers.

 Tickets cost upwards of $60 and while it’s not a bank breaker, the cost to get to Brazil might mean a little saving.
 Take a look at my top tips for saving money at festivals to help you get by.
+Add this to your celebrations around the world calendar!

 – When is Rio Carnival?
 Around Fri, 21 – Wed, 26 Feb